-In every one of these places, you’ll find the smiling faces of the people that are lucky enough to call this place home.
+In every one of these places, you’ll find the smiling faces of the people that are lucky enough to call Fayetteville home.
 And that is precisely why we love this town – its charm radiates from its people.
-The people of Fayetteville have created a fantastic place to live and a fun place for you to visit.
+The people of Fayetteville (some born here, many brought here by their love of outdoor adventure) have created a fantastic place to live and a fun place for you to visit, respectfully.

 Fayetteville’s Shops & Boutiques